 - Latest processor from Exynos or Qualcomm likely

 Given the Galaxy S9 will be a flagship device, powerful hardware is pretty much a given.
 We can therefore expect the latest processor from Exynos or Qualcomm under the hood, though which one will probably be region specific as it has been the last couple of years.

 The S8 and S8+ both have 4GB of RAM and 64GB of internal storage, as well as microSD.
-Whether we will see any of these numbers increase isn't currently known but we wouldn't be surprised to see a jump in RAM to 6GB, especially given some devices like the OnePlus 5 already offer this.
+Whether we will see any of these numbers increase isn't currently known but we wouldn't be surprised to see a jump in RAM to 6GB, especially given some devices like the OnePlus 5 and Note 8 already offer this.